Who is IFCS?

-InSite is supported by a broad range of organizations and individuals including the City of Vancouver, the Province of British Columbia, Vancouver Coastal Health, Premier Gordon Campbell, Vancouver Mayor Gregor Robertson, Federal Liberal Leader Michael Ignatieff, Former Conservative Minister David Emerson, Former Vancouver Police Chief Jamie Graham, Former Vancouver Mayors Sam Sullivan, Senator Larry Campbell and Phillip Owen, injection drug users, community groups, local businesses, academic institutions and others.
+InSite is supported by a broad range of organizations and individuals including the City of Vancouver, the Province of British Columbia, Vancouver Coastal Health, Vancouver Mayor Gregor Robertson, former BC Premier and Vancouver Mayor Gordon Campbell, former Federal Liberal Leader Michael Ignatieff, former Conservative Minister David Emerson, former Vancouver Police Chief Jamie Graham, as well as former Vancouver Mayors Sam Sullivan, Senator Larry Campbell and Phillip Owen, injection drug users, community groups, local businesses, academic institutions and others.

 See what they are saying: The Community

 Over the past three years InSite has been subject to rigorous scientific evaluation, producing over 49 peer-reviewed papers in prestigious scientific journals.
 The scientific data indicates that InSite is conclusively meeting the following objectives: